intel/mpi-benchmarks/ReadMe_IMB.txt

 -----------------------------------------
 Building Instructions for Linux* OS
 -----------------------------------------
-1) Set the CC variable to point to the appropriate compiler wrapper, mpiicc or mpicc.
+1) Set the CC and CXX variables to point to the appropriate compiler wrapper, mpiicx or mpicc for C, mpiicpx or mpicxx for C++.
 2) Run one or more Makefile commands below:

    make clean - remove legacy binary object files and executable files